 How to Prepare the Rib Roast for the Rotisserie.

-Now that we have a beautiful tied off roast let’s talk seasoning.
-I don’t like to use anything to crazy for seasoning.
-To me we want flavors that compliment the beef and for me that involves 4 ingredients.
-Salt, Pepper, onion and garlic.
+Now that we have a beautiful tied-off roast let’s talk seasoning.
+I don’t like to use anything too crazy for seasoning.
+To me, we want flavors that compliment the beef and for me, that involves 4 ingredients.
+Salt, Pepper, onion, and garlic.

 Seasoning your Prime Rib, Keep It Simple.

 I use a new product from Spiceology that I love for Brisket and beef ribs, it’s simply called Salt, Pepper, Garlic.

 It’s a perfect blend of high-quality Kosher salt, 18 mesh black pepper, and granulated garlic.
 I combine that with a few teaspoons of the Spiceology granulated onion and I’m good to go for just about any cut of beef.